Considering a Balance Transfer? Answer Yes to These Questions First

 866.785.9884 Call for a FREE credit repair consultation & FICO® score from Lexington Law

-Are you certain you can make every monthly payment on time?
+Can make every monthly payment on time?

 Make one late payment, and the terms of your introductory interest rate are likely null-and-void.
 Should this happen, expect the regular interest rate to kick in on any balance you have remaining on the card at the time of your late payment.

-Are you certain you can resist putting new charges on the new card?
+Can resist putting new charges on the new card?

 Again, the introductory interest rate for a balance transfer only applies to the transferred amount.
 If you make new charges to the card, expect the regular interest rate to kick in on those transactions.

-Have you shopped around and thoroughly researched multiple credit card offers?
+Have you researched multiple credit card offers?

 The one you got in the mail probably isn’t the best deal.
 Shop around for the best credit card offer, carefully read the fine print, comparing: